TeriCampbell/TeriCampbell.GitHub.io/bank_project.md

 I expected to see that…countries that ____ were slower, less likely, whatever to pay back their loans I expect lower income countries would borrow at higher rates

 <br><br>
-The overarching question proposed is whether or not the State should build more schools.
-<br><br>
 **What I Learned**
 * finding 1